ThatMishakov/pmOS/README.md

   - [ ] Quicker messaging

 - [ ] Permissions
-- [ ] Multi CPU support
-  Most of the kernel should work (and was working at some point), but memory unmapping among thread needs to be rewritten
+- [ ] Multi CPU support (works but kinda may be broken) Memory unmapping among thread needs to be rewritten

 #### RISC-V specific features: